Kapware64/CS-Club-Robot/README.md

 # CS-Club-Robot

-Source code the robot of State College Area High School Computer Science Club.
+Source code for the robot of State College Area High School Computer Science Club.